-- JPI must be set to "2-3 On: Enabled".
-Refer to "Jumper Settings for Wake-On-Keyboard/Wake-On-Mouse" in this chapter for more information. - "Keyboard/Mouse Power On" in the Integrated Peripherals submenu of the BIOS must be set accordingly.
+• "Keyboard/Mouse Power On" ("Onboard Super IO Device" field) in the Integrated Peripherals submenu of the BIOS must be set accordingly.
 Refer to chapter 3 for more information.

 Warning:

 Make sure to turn off your computer prior to connecting or disconnecting a mouse or keyboard.
 Failure to do so may damage the system board.